juliwithoutthee/slothdatapractice/README.md

 * Pale-throated sloth (Bradypus tridactylus)
 * Brown-throated sloth (Bradypus variegatus)

-** Maned sloths will eventually be split into two sub-species based on geographical differences and other recent discoveries from recent research.
+** Maned sloths will eventually be split into two sub-species based on geographical differences and other recent discoveries from recent research. [ Read More Here!](https://www.newscientist.com/article/2340263-newly-recognised-species-of-sloth-has-a-head-like-a-coconut/)

 ### **Two-Toed**